I can hear you over the internet . . . . "Finally, a post that's fun and not bossy or depressing." It's a relief, it's summer, it's fuuuuuunnnnnnnnn!

 Banangrams - great for all ages, funny, and the teeniest bit educational for any over achieving parents out there.

 Hiking - not too long (seriously, I know YOU can go 5 miles), just a couple miles, somewhere pretty with a sugary and yummy snack, in a nice portion control size baggie.
 Outside + fresh air + movement + not too long + yummy treat = fun memories or awful memories that are fun to share later.
 Win or Win.

 The Onion - Seriously?
 Honestly?
 It's not called, "America's Finest News Source" for no reason.
 There is something for everyone, here are a few of my favorites: Man Treats Mother to Details, More Colleges Offer Dick Around Programs, and this one just slays me, I am giggling right now . . .
 Cracks In Facade Visible As Teen Enters Third Day Vacationing With Friend’s Family.

 Cooking - if you cook stuff they want to eat and you let them help it can be a lot of fun.
-Some hard won tips -- cook with only one child with you in the kitchen, otherwise it's all elbows to the ribs and complaining about who gets to do what or who has to do what.
+Some hard won tips -- cook with only one child with you in the kitchen, otherwise it's all elbows to the ribs and complaining about who gets to do what.
 Also, let them cook messy.
 So much more fun if you aren't tense and wiping up every dang spill behind them.